Entanglement percolation in random quantum networks: Introduction

 To overcome these limitations, inherent to quantum channels, quantum repeaters have been proposed as a way to achieve perfect pairwise entanglement distribution in one dimensional topologies \cite{1998briegel, 1997cirac,1999dur}.
 In quantum repeaters, a chain of intermediate nodes act as repeaters of maximally entangled states by applying entanglement swapping \cite{1993zukowski, 1999bose}.
 Another protocol to achieve maximal entanglement is the so-called entanglement distillation \cite{1996bennet1, 1996bennet2, 1996bennet3, 1996sanpera}, where multiple copies of a partially entangled state are distilled into a smaller number of maximally entangled states.
 Both methods, however, show fundamental limitations \cite{2017pirandola, 2022winnel}, regarding the action of noise or fidelity.
 Recently, multiplexing entanglement sharing has also been developed as a way to distribute entanglement \cite{2025ruskuc}.

 Here, we will focus on an alternative approach based on percolation on quantum networks called entanglement percolation \cite{2007acin, 2009cuquet, 2008perseguers, 2009lapeyre, 2013perseguers, 2016siomau, 2023review, 2024wang}.
-A quantum network consist on a set of nodes (users) capable of performing local operations, and the edges (or links) corresponds to partially entangled pairs shared between the nodes \cite{2019biamonte}.
+A quantum network consists of a set of nodes (users) capable of performing local operations, and the edges (or links) correspond to partially entangled pairs shared between the nodes \cite{2019biamonte}.
 The goal of entanglement percolation is to establish a maximally entangled state between two arbitrary nodes of a network, when the nodes are connected with partially entangled states.
-The entanglement transport (percolation) on the network depends non-trivially on the network topology (degree of connectivity fo the nodes) and on the amount on initial entanglement, typically assumed to be homogeneous across all links.
+The entanglement transport (percolation) on the network depends non-trivially on the network topology (degree of connectivity of the nodes), the robustness of its architecture \cite{2018das} and the amount of initial entanglement, typically assumed to be homogeneous across all links.

-We briefly review what are the classical and quantum entanglement percolation protocols, which are the crucial concepts regarding percolation in quantum networks.
+We briefly review the classical and quantum entanglement percolation protocols, which are the crucial concepts regarding percolation in quantum networks.
 The classical entanglement percolation (CEP) protocol starts from a quantum network whose edges consist of identical partially entangled bipartite states.\footnote{In the original paper \cite{2007acin}, the term “classical” is used purely as an analogy with classical percolation theory; the protocol itself is not classical.} The strategy is then to “gamble with entanglement” by applying stochastic local operations and classical communication (SLOCC).
 The effect of SLOCC is that each edge connecting a pair of nodes is converted into a maximally entangled pair with probability $p$; otherwise, the edge is removed from the network with probability $1-p$.
 This procedure maps the problem onto the classical percolation model familiar from statistical physics \cite{newman}.
 Every lattice then exhibits a corresponding percolation threshold.